YAG Laser Vitreolysis For Eye Floaters

 Eye Floaters due to white blood cells in the vitreous caused by an infection or inflammation can be treated with the appropriate antibiotics or anti-inflammatory medications.
 Floaters due to bleeding that may be caused by trauma, a retinal tear or as a result of diabetic retinopathy usually resolves as the blood is absorbed, but further investigations and treatments should be done to ensure that the bleeding stops.

-Pars Plana Vitrectomy or the surgical removal of the vitreous can also be done for some cases, but since it’s an invasive eye floaters treatment, it is not usually done on common types of floaters as there is a significant risk of bleeding, infection, retinal detachment and development of cataract.
-Another option is through YAG laser vitreolysis.
+Pars Plana Vitrectomy for floaters or the surgical removal of the vitreous can also be done for some cases, but since it’s an invasive eye floaters treatment, it is not usually done on common types of floaters as there is a significant risk of bleeding, infection, retinal detachment and development of cataract.
+Another option is through YAG laser vitreolysis for eye floaters.

 YAG Laser Vitreolysis uses a nano-pulsed YAG laser to vaporize the vitreous opacities.
 Vitreolysis may not be widely practiced but has been proven to be effective and safe by its pioneers back in the 80s.
 Following the clinical studies, vitreolysis was found to be effective with high patient satisfaction response.
 It is the best laser treatment for floaters